MatrixAI/Polykey-Docs/CLI-Commands.md

 * authenticate: Authenticate a social identity provider (Github only at the moment)
 * list: Lists registered providers
 * register: Registers a provider
+* unregister: Unregisters a provider
-* get: Gets a provider
+* provider: Gets a provider
-* getToken: Gets a token
+* get: Gets a token
-* putToken: Stores a token
+* put: Stores a token
-* deleteToken: Deletes a token
+* delete: Deletes a token

 ### Gestalt
 * get: Gets a gestalt with the associated node or identity